 Phentermine is contraindicated for women during the entire pregnancy period, breastfeeding mothers, patients with alcohol or drug addiction and people who have severe allergic reaction to the drug.
 People should never use Phentermine after its expiration date, indicated on the package.

 If you have no contraindications for the use of Phentermine, you can get a prescription for this drug from the doctor.
-If you already have a prescription, then you can buy Phentermine pills online in any country.
+If you already have a prescription, then you can buy Phentermine pills in the countries where they are approved for obesity treatment.